bootstrap-email/documentation-1.x/docs/images.md

 </div>

 {% include header.html name="Usage" hr="false" %}
 Images can be very complicated in emails.
 Luckily Bootstrap email makes it easy.
-Images need to have at leave have either a width or a height for them to render properly in something like Outlook.
+Images need to have at least either a width or a height for them to render properly in something like Outlook.
 To keep an element full width of it's container, give it the `img-fluid`.
 Doing so will set properties like the `width="100%"` attribute on the img tag which is required for Outlook rendering.

 ```html
 <img class="img-fluid" src="https://bootstrapemail.com/some/image.png" alt="Some Image" />